-In January 2008 the States of Guernsey appointed Alex Rodger as a Commissioner for a 3-year period from 2 February 2008 and in May 2008 Cees Schrauwers was appointed as a Commissioner to complete the unexpired portion of Rosemary Radcliffe's term of office until 1 February 2009.
-He was re-elected for a 3-year period on 2 February 2009, while Peter Harwood, David Mallett and Howard Flight were each re-elected for further 3-year periods.
-Peter Harwood was also re-elected as Chairman for a further 1-year term from the same date.
+In January 2008 the States of Guernsey elected Alex Rodger as a Commissioner for a three-year period from 2 February 2008 and in May 2008 Cees Schrauwers was elected as a Commissioner to complete the unexpired portion of Rosemary Radcliffe's term of office until 1 February 2009.
+He was re-elected for a three-year period on 2 February 2009, while Peter Harwood, David Mallet and Howard Flight were each re-elected for further three-year periods.
+Peter Harwood was also re-elected as Chairman for a further oneyear term from the same date.